Mekong expedition of 1866–1868

 The Mekong expedition of 1866–1868, conceived and promoted by a group of French colonial officers and launched under the leadership of captain Ernest Doudard de Lagrée, was a naval exploration and scientific expedition of the Mekong River on behalf of the French colonial authorities of Cochinchina.
 Its primary objective, besides scientific documentation, mapping, and the mission civilisatrice, was an assessment of the river's navigability in order to link the delta region and the port of Saigon with the riches of southern China and upper Siam (modern day Thailand).
-Ambitions were to turn Saigon into a successful commercial center such as British controlled Shanghai at the mouth of the Yangtze River.

-Political objectives were heavily influenced by 19th century Anglo-French geo-strategic rivalries, namely the consolidation and expansion of French colonial possessions, the containment of Britain's colony of Upper Burma and the suppression of British economic interference on the Southeast Asian subcontinent.
+Ambitions were to turn Saigon into a successful commercial center in the model of Shanghai, which was partially controlled by several Western powers.
+The expedition's objectives were heavily influenced by broader French geopolitical thought, namely the consolidation and expansion of the French colonial empire, the containment of British Burma and the countering of British economic influence in the Southeast Asia.

-Over the course of two years the expedition, which came to be known as the Mekong Exploration Commission traversed almost 9000 km from Saigon through 19th century Vietnam, Cambodia, Laos, Thailand, and Myanmar into China's Yunnan Province, finally arriving in Shanghai and mapping over 5800 km of previously unknown terrain.
+Over the course of two years the expedition, which came to be known as the Mekong Exploration Commission, traversed almost 9000 km from Saigon through 19th century Vietnam, Cambodia, Laos, Thailand, and Myanmar into China's Yunnan Province, finally arriving in Shanghai and mapping over 5800 km of previously unknown terrain.
 Despite its explicit political and economic connotations, long after the classic Age of Discovery and the disappointment over the river's unsuitability as a trade highway, the expedition gained highest acclaim among scholars, in particular the Royal Geographical Society in London and "holds a special place in the European annals of discovery" as the first to reveal the Mekong valley region, its people, and southern China to Europeans.